Adam Gilchrist: Indian Premier League

 Gilchrist played a total of six seasons in the Indian Premier League (IPL), the major Twenty20 franchise league in India, three for Deccan Chargers and three for Kings XI Punjab.
 He was signed by Deccan for the 2008 season, the inaugural season of the competition, having been purchased for US$700,000 in the player auction a few months after his retirement from international cricket.

 Before the fourth season of the IPL Gilchrist was bought at the 2011 player auction by Kings XI Punjab for US$900,000 and was, again, appointed as captain, taking over from Kumar Sangakkara who had moved to Deccan.
-In March 2012 he was named player-coach of the side for the following season, replacing his friend and former Australia teammate Michael Bevan, whose contract as head coach was not renewed.
+In March 2012 he was named player-coach of the team for the following season, replacing his friend and former Australia teammate Michael Bevan, whose contract as head coach was not renewed.
 After the team failed to make the play-offs, Gilchrist speculated that he may choose to retire from cricket.

 Following the appointment of Darren Lehmann, who had previously worked with Gilchrist at Deccan, as head coach, Gilchrist chose to play one more IPL season for Kings XI, once again as captain.
 In May 2013, Gilchrist announced his retirement from the IPL.
 A planned appearance in the first season of the Caribbean Premier League had to be cancelled after an ankle injury and the match proved to be Gilchrist's last in top-class cricket.
 In that fixture, Gilchrist took the wicket of Harbhajan Singh, from his one and only ball he ever bowled in a T20 match.

 Over his six seasons in the IPL Gilchrist played a total of 82 matches, 48 for Deccan and 34 for Kings XI.
 He scored more than 2,000 runs, including two centuries.
 He was also the first cricketer to score 1000 runs in IPL.

 Middlesex

 Gilchrist signed a short-term contract in November 2009 to play Twenty20 cricket for Middlesex County Cricket Club in England during 2010.
-He was appointed interim captain of the T20 side on 11 June following the sudden resignation of Shaun Udal.
-He played in seven matches for the side during the 2010 Twenty20 Cup, scoring 212 runs at an average of 30.28, including a century made against Kent at Canterbury, as well as captaining the county against the touring Australians in a one-day match ahead of their ODI series against England.
+He was appointed interim captain of the T20 team on 11 June following the sudden resignation of Shaun Udal.
+He played in seven matches for the team during the 2010 Twenty20 Cup, scoring 212 runs at an average of 30.28, including a century made against Kent at Canterbury, as well as captaining the county against the touring Australians in a one-day match ahead of their ODI series against England.
 The season was Gilchrist's only one spent playing county cricket.